|

 - Extension springs

-are one of the two types of spring systems used to carry the weight of a garage
+springs are one of the two types of spring systems used to carry the weight of

-door as it lifts.
-They stretch on either side of the door, running from a
+a garage door as it lifts.
+They stretch on either side of the door, running

 - Flag bracket